 Even mega-doses of vitamin B12 do not benefit healthy adults with normal B12 levels.

-Dr. Susan Shurin of the National Institutes of Health gave this testimony to Congress in the Vitamin B12–State of the Science Report about vitamin B12 being marketed for enhancing energy, memory, and mood:
+Susan B. Shurin, MD, formerly of the US National Institutes of Health, gave this testimony to Congress about vitamin B12 being marketed for enhancing energy, memory, and mood:

-“Claims are made that vitamin B12 administration will improve energy levels, memory, concentration and mood.
+“Some manufacturers and distributors of dietary supplements may claim that vitamin B-12 administration will improve energy levels, memory, concentration and mood.

 Vitamin B12 is essential for a healthy brain and nervous system.

-It’s also protective for a range of mental and physical health conditions.
+It’s also protective for a wide range of mental and physical health conditions.

-Though readily found in animal food sources, there are many factors that can interfere with its absorption including age, medications, and your gastrointestinal health.
+Although vitamin B12 is readily found in animal food sources, there are many factors that can interfere with its absorption, including age, medications, and gastrointestinal health.

 The impact of a vitamin B12 deficiency can be very serious.